-As part of our commitment to innovation, we’ve developed a containerized pilot installation for testing the removal of ultra-short PFAS from complex streams like landfill leachate.
+As part of our commitment to innovation, we’ve developed a containerized pilot installation for testing the removal of ultra-short PFAS from complex streams.
 This pilot setup enables direct comparison of adsorbent materials such as activated carbon and PFAS-specific ion-exchange resins.

 Results from multiple pilots show that ion-exchange resins can completely remove ultra-short PFAS like TFA, with a typical capacity 6 to 12 times higher than activated carbon.